deprecator#

 old_namewas removed from the function signature and thenew_namereplaced it at the same position in the signature.
 If theold_nameargument is given when calling the decorated function the decorator will catch it and issue a deprecation warning and pass it on asnew_nameargument.- Parameters:

-None, optional The new name of the argument.
+new_name (str or list/tuple or None, optional) – The new name of the argument.
 Set this to None to remove the argument

 new_nameis None.
 The deprecation warning will tell the user about this alternative if provided.